okta/okta-signin-widget/README.md

      // 2) onSuccess: success callback.
      // 3) onFailure: failure callback.
 Note: accepts an errorObject that can be used to show form level or field level errors.
     postSubmit: function (response, onSuccess, onFailure) {
-      // This example will log the server response to the browser console console.log(response);
+      // In this example postSubmit callback is used to log the server response to the browser console before completing registration flow console.log(response);
-      onSuccess(response);
+      // call onSuccess to finish registration flow onSuccess(response);
     }
     ```